It's upstream Kubernetes + a PaaS framework built in top of it.

 Third, yes, this seems to be the new way things happen in the software world.
 I'm worried about what tools we'll need to develop to overcome the cacophony of noise and half-solutions that is incumbent in the GitHub era.

-It's true of course that bushy-tailed engineers chase shiny new things unnecessarily and argue about it defensively.
+Yes engineers chase shiny new things and argue about it defensively.
 That's real, but it's also perennial—all us curmudgeons did the same thing in our day.
 This is cycle-of-life stuff.
 Such discussions quickly converge to the same old thing unless we're careful to avoid that, and the burden of avoiding it falls more on the senior members.

 We detached this subthread from https://news.ycombinator.com/item?id=14453544 and marked it off-topic.